ayhanmetin/ayhando-ecommerce/README.md

-# Working with React Router Dom
+# Working with React

 ## Purpose of the Project:

-To understand the general structure of React Router Dom and to learn how to work with Private Route.
+To understand the general structure of React Router Dom, learn how to work with Private Route and working with Context API.

 ## Project Setup

 ```
 npm i
 ```

 ## To Run the Project:

 ```
 npm run dev
 ```

 ## To Open the Project in a Browser:

 ```
 http://localhost:3000
 ```